zio/zio/docs/datatypes/tset.md

 } yield tSet).commit
 ```
 Resulting set in example above has only one element.

+Note that `transform` serves the same purpose as `map`.
+The reason for naming it differently was to emphasize a distinction in its nature.
+Namely, `transform` is destructive - calling it can modify the collection.

 The elements can be mapped effectfully via `transformM`: